The furnace does not respond to the thermostat; the status LED shows 7 repeating flashes; there is no inducer or blower operation.

 Steps to reset and check:

 - Power cycle the furnace: Turn off the furnace service switch or breaker for 30 seconds, then restore power.
-This clears soft lockout on many Luxaire control boards.
+This clears a soft lockout on many Luxaire control boards.

 - Inspect ignitor and flame sensor: Remove and visually inspect the hot surface ignitor for cracks and the flame sensor for heavy oxidation.
-Replace or clean as needed.
+Replace or clean them as needed.

 - Check wiring harnesses: Ensure all multi-pin connectors on the control board are fully seated and free of corrosion.

-When to call a pro: If the furnace repeatedly enters lockout (7 flashes) after basic checks, a technician should test gas valve operation, ignition timing, and may need to replace the control board or gas valve with Luxaire-approved parts.
+When to call a pro: If the furnace repeatedly enters lockout (7 flashes) after basic checks, a technician should test the gas valve operation, ignition timing, and may need to replace the control board or gas valve with Luxaire-approved parts.

 Repair Difficulty